Merdzhen/crypto-calculator/README.md

 <img alt="my-deals" src="./images-readme/my-deals.png" />

+Here I take historical price and current price of the coins from CoinGecko using API and calculate current profit/loss.
 I also implemented searching by coin name and sorting by any column.

 To make searching coin id easily I added "Coin List" table with coin names and ids with searching possibility.